 In another piece that is Pro-Trump, written by the paper’s former editor-in-chief, the headline is emotionally loaded” “CNN, Qatar and the Targeting of Saudi Arabia.”
 This article praises Trump for calling CNN “the false news media.”

-When it comes to national politics, Asharq Al-Awsat is pro-Saudi government: “Jubeir: Nobody in Saudi Arabia Knew About Khashoggi’s Murder Except Those Who Did It”.
-This article like most, does not provide hyperlinked sourcing of information, but rather relies on quotations.
+Regarding national politics, Asharq Al-Awsat is pro-Saudi government: “Jubeir: Nobody in Saudi Arabia Knew About Khashoggi’s Murder Except Those Who Did It.”
+This article, like most, does not provide hyperlinked sourcing of information but instead relies on quotations.

-Overall, we rate Asharq Al-Awsat, Right-Center Biased based on story selection that moderately favors the Right and Mixed for factual reporting due to consistently publishing favorable information about the Saudi Government (Propaganda) and a failed fact check by an IFCN fact-checker.
-(M. Huitsing 4/15/2019)
+Overall, we rate Asharq Al-Awsat as right-center Biased, based on story selection that moderately favors the Right and Mixed for factual reporting due to consistently publishing favorable information about the Saudi Government (Propaganda).
+(M. Huitsing 4/15/2019) Updated (11/23/2023)